En route to Amazon, 'Rio 2' explores Brazil's musical diversity

 "Samba came from Africa, so if you listen to a samba in Rio there's a different kind of beat," Mendes said.
 "When you go to Bahia, they have a different kind of beat for samba as well, different instruments.
 It's still samba, but they have their own accent, which makes it very interesting."

 Saldanha and Mendes worked again with film composer John Powell on the score.
-Mendes earned an Oscar nod along with Brown and lyricist Siedah Garrett for "Real in Rio," their original song from the first film.
+Mendes and Powell earned an Oscar nod for "Real in Rio," their original song from the first film, composed with Brown and others.

 "Naturally, Brazilian rhythms are very strong," Saldanha said.
 "Even if you can't understand the rhythm, you can't help but shake your body. ...
 We really tried to tap into (that)."